the-technat/dotfiles/README.md

 As the headline suggests we support `darwin` and headless-`linux`.
 My idea with this was that I'm primarely using `darwin`-based systems where I'd like chezmoi to manage all my engineering environment, including desktop tooling.
 On the other hand I code regularlary on a remote linux system (e.g a VM in the cloud or a devcontainer).
 For this purpose chezmoi must be really good at porting over the experience I'm familiar with on my Mac to that remote system without taking too much time to do so and being reliable.
 That's why I exensively test my dotfiles against many popular linux distros to ensure that whatever OS the remote system has it should work out of the box within minutes.

+## Permissions

+Dotfiles are installed for the user that kicks off the bootstrap.
+But there are some exceptions where elevated privileges are required:
+- to change the default shell for the user
+- to install system-wide packages

+To do so we assume that the bootstraping either has access to passwordless-sudo or is run in a terminal where the password can be entered multiple times during the boostrap.

 ## Styling / Terminal experience

 To have a more or less consistent terminal experience and to be really productive I use tmux in combination with neovim to do most stuff.
 This will always be the same no mather the OS.
 There are some things however tmux can't control and that are dependant on the terminal emulator used: